 Croydon Council is required to consider all traffic and highways management implications of events to fulfil its duty to keep the borough moving.
-A minimum period is required to implement traffic management measures, such as Temporary Traffic Management Orders to close roads, advance warning signs of events, diversion routes, and traffic controls.
-Costs for any traffic management order must be incurred by the event organiser.
-Details of current costs are available on the Council's website.
+A minimum period of 6 - 8 weeks is required to implement traffic management measures, such as temporary Traffic Management Orders (TMO) to close roads, advance warning signs of events, diversion routes, and traffic controls which are subject to coordination with other works /events on the highway.